Popular Libraries

 method, make a history request.

-# Initialize training data with a rolling window of size 300 days. training_length = 300 self.training_data = RollingWindow[float](training_length) history = self.history[TradeBar](self._symbol, training_length, Resolution.DAILY) for trade_bar in history: self.training_data.add(trade_bar.close)
+# Fill a RollingWindow with 300 days of historical closing prices. training_length = 300 self.training_data = RollingWindow[float](training_length) history = self.history[TradeBar](self._symbol, training_length, Resolution.DAILY) for trade_bar in history: self.training_data.add(trade_bar.close)

 Define a Training Method